-NA - there were no findings of discrimination during the last fiscal year.
-According to the EEOC's benchmark, 21.98% of all formal EEO complaints filed government-wide included an allegation of harassment based on either a mental or physical disability.
-According to CFPB Form 462 data for FY 2022, 1 out of the 13 formal complaints filed with CFPB's Office of Civil Rights under 29 C.F.R.
+N/A According to the EEOC's benchmark, 23.12% of all formal EEO complaints filed government-wide included an allegation of harassment based on either a mental or physical disability.
+According to CFPB Form 462 data for FY 2023, 2 out of the 15 formal complaints filed with CFPB's Office of Civil Rights under 29 C.F.R.
 Part 1614 (not including complaints filed alleging violations of Executive Order 11478) alleged disability-based harassment.
-Thus, the CFPB percentage of such complaints is 7.69% (1/13) -- below the government-wide benchmark of 21.98%.
+Thus, the CFPB percentage of such complaints is 13.33% (2/15) -- below the government-wide benchmark of 23.12% accommodation, as compared to the government-wide average?